newrelic/sidecar/README.md

 ####Configuring Static Discovery

-Static Discovery requires a configuration block in the `bosun.toml` that looks like this:
+Static Discovery requires a configuration block in the `sidecar.toml` that looks like this:

 ```toml